Julian Bakker, MSc

 Story

-During my Bachelor Biology at the University of Wageningen, I discovered vector activity.
+Mosquitoes and ticks have fascinated me from the start of my Biology studies at Wageningen University.
 How can such small creatures cause such devastating diseases in humans?
-Throughout my MSc, I focused on mosquitoes and the transmission of malaria between non-human primates.
+Throughout my MSc in Biology, I focused on mosquitoes and the transmission of malaria between non-human primates.
 Besides the vector, I became also interested in viruses that are transmitted by arthropods.
 The mechanism behind the transmission of them by arthropods still fascinates me every day.

-From mosquitoes, I started my PhD project on ticks and tick-borne encephalitis (TBEV).
-The overall goal of my project is to untangle the interactions between TBEV, ticks and vertebrate hosts.
-Setting-up a vector competence assay for ticks at our BSL3 facility, studying TBEV transmission from rodent to ticks and understanding the effect of TBEV on tick-behavior is all part of my PhD project.
+During my PhD I studied the role of ticks and rodents in the transmission of tick-borne encephalitis virus (TBEV).
+Setting-up a vector competence assay for ticks at our BSL3 facility, studying TBEV infection in wild caught rodents and understanding the effect of tick-borne pathogens on tick-behavior was all part of my PhD project.

 Collaborators

-I collaborate closely with Hein Sprong from the Dutch National Health Institue (RIVM), Fred de Boer, Resource Ecology Group (WUR) and Gorben Pijlman, Laboratory of Virology (WUR).
+I collaborate with Hein Sprong from the Dutch National Health Institue (RIVM), Helen Esser, Wildlife Ecology and Conservation group (WUR) and with Institute Pasteur and the Medical University of Vienna.